Clarkson Golden Knights men's ice hockey: Firing and decline

-Slow Climb Back
+Slow climb back

 Roll was fired in 2011 with the program at its nadir, becoming the only full-time head coach to finish his tenure at Clarkson with a losing record.
 His former assistant Casey Jones was eventually selected as the replacement and a slow climb out of the cellar began.
 It took three seasons before Tech had another winning season and wasn't until 2018 that Clarkson made an appearance in the NCAA tournament.
 The Golden Knights would lose in the first round that year but with four players making the ECAC all-rookie team over the previous two seasons Clarkson was well placed to improve their standing over the next few years.